MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-retention-overview.md

   - The amount payable is 30 x 300, or 9,000.
   - 10 percent of the amount, or 900, is retained.
   - 10 percent of the 3,000 that was retained in Phase 1, or 300, is released.
   - The amount that is paid to the vendor is 8,400.
-This amount consists of 9,000 less the 900 retention plus the 300 that was released from the Phase 1 retention.
+This amount is 9,000 less the 900 retention plus the 300 that was released from the Phase 1 retention.
 - Phase 3:
   - The amount payable is 20 x 300, or 6,000.
   - No amount is retained.
   - The amount that is released is 3,600.
 This amount consists of the 3,000 that was retained in Phase 1, less the 300 from Phase 1 that was released in Phase 2, plus the 900 that was retained in Phase 2.
   - The amount that is paid to the vendor is 9,600.
 This amount consists of the retained amount of 3,600 plus the 6,000 for completion of Phase 3.

-The total amount that is paid to the vendor after the three phases are completed is 3,000, which is the total amount of the purchase order (15,000 + 9,000 + 6,000).
+The total amount paid to the vendor after the three phases are complete is 30,000, which is the total amount of the purchase order (15,000 + 9,000 + 6,000).